joeraven0/Starter-kits/AngularRouter/readme.md

-# An empty starter with routing pages using Angular and animation
+# An empty starter with routing pages using Angular, animation and bootstrap

 ![Routing](routing.jpg)